-- Of the System efficiencies (kw/ton heating and cooling, COP) - As the industry scales and standardized products reach the market, system efficiencies should become more uniform and improve. - Overall TEN efficiency (kW / ton heating and cooling) - As TENs deployments reach higher numbers and market-ready products are perfected, the achieved efficiency of the systems should also become more uniform and improve. - Waste heat capture (GJ) - Any TEN system designs that leverage waste heat can measure energy that would have otherwise been rejected to environment instead of leveraged. - Peak summer and winter power demand (GW) - As peak demand is projected to increase, the actual demand by season can be tracked and compared to GHP installation to estimate avoided peak demand.
+- GHP System efficiencies (kw/ton heating and cooling, COP)

+As the industry scales and standardized products reach the market, system efficiencies should - As the industry scales and standardized products reach the market, system efficiencies should become more uniform and improve. - Overall TEN efficiency (kW / ton heating and cooling) As TENs deployments reach higher numbers and market-ready products are perfected, the achieved efficiency of the systems should also become more uniform and improve. - Waste heat capture (GJ) Any TEN system designs that leverage waste heat can measure energy that would have otherwise been rejected to environment instead of leveraged. - Peak summer and winter power demand (GW) As peak demand is projected to increase, the actual demand by season can be tracked and compared to GHP installation to estimate avoided peak demand.